Privacy Policy

 - Apple: Authentication via Apple Sign In and payments via StoreKit 2.
 Governed by Apple's privacy policy.

-We do not sell, rent, or share your personal information with any third parties.
+We do not sell, rent, or share your personal information with any third parties except as described in this policy.
+When you use Special Meals, your meal request details are emailed on your behalf to the catering provider(s) for the ports you operate, and routed via the email provider above, as described in sections 1a and 2.
 When you use Buddy Bidding, your name and crew category are shared with pilots you explicitly link with.
 You can remove a buddy link at any time from Settings, which immediately stops all data sharing with that pilot.
 When Trip Swap discoverability is on (the default — see section 2a), your display name, base, crew category, and the trips on your current roster are visible to other pilots in your same-base cohort, and your destination wishes are visible to out-of-base pilots in your same aircraft + crew category cohort.
 Turning the toggle off in Settings → Privacy removes you from those surfaces immediately.
 Aggregated pattern competitiveness insights derived from forwarded rosters are shown to other BidCheck users only in anonymized, statistical form — never as individual awards, never attributed to you.
 We do not use analytics, tracking cookies, or third-party advertising services.

 4. Data Retention